ptitSeb/box86/README.md

 Discord
 ----

-If you want to discuss about box86 on Discord, there is a frendly server there: [PI Lab Discord](https://discord.gg/Fh8sjmu)
+If you want to discuss about box86 on Discord, there is a friendly server there: [PI Lab Discord](https://discord.gg/Fh8sjmu)

 ----